ronytacodev/search_bar_php_mysql_ajax/README.md

-# BUSCADOR CON PHP, AJAX, MYSQL, BOOTSTRAP, JQUERY. 🔎
+# SEARCH DATA WITH PHP, AJAX, MYSQL, BOOTSTRAP, JQUERY. 🔎

 How to search for anything from the MySQL database using the search bar and displaying the search results using a table.